-9.2.1.2 Purpose Of The Diploma In Electrical Engineering: Electronic Engineering
+Purpose Of The Diploma In Electrical Engineering: Electronic Engineering

-The generic purpose of the qualification is spelled out in section 4.1 and must be read in conjunction with the following: The purpose of the qualification Diploma in Electrical Engineering: Electronic Engineering discipline is to develop the necessary knowledge, understanding and skills required for the student's further learning towards becoming a competent practicing Electronic Engineering Technician.
-It is intended to subsequently empower candidate Engineering Technicians to demonstrate that they are capable of applying their acquired knowledge, understanding, skills, attitudes, and values in the work environment in South Africa.
+The generic purpose of the qualification is spelled out in section 4.1 and must be read in conjunction with the following:

+The purpose of the qualification Diploma in Electrical Engineering: Electronic Engineering discipline is to develop the necessary knowledge, understanding and skills required for the student's further learning towards becoming a competent practicing Electronic Engineering Technician.
+It is intended to subsequently empower candidate Engineering Technicians to demonstrate that they can apply their acquired knowledge, understanding, skills, attitudes, and values in the work environment in South Africa.
 It is designed also to add value to the qualifying student in terms of enrichment of the person, status, and recognition.